bunchofstring/bunchofstring.github.io/README.md

 ![alt text](images/feature_1024x500.png "Signal wordmark on dark triangle pattern background")

-# Announcing Signal Drive Communicator
+# Signal Drive Communicator
 Effortless driver-to-driver communication - no typing required

+# Early Access
+Signal is currently in private beta testing.
+The is available _by invitation only_ on Google Play.

 # What is Signal?
 Finally, you can communicate clearly with the vehicle in the next lane.
 No need to sign up.
 Just press the voice button and say your message.
 Signal understands messages like “headlights on for safety”, “your vehicle is leaking”, and many more!
 You can even post a local alert like "pothole" or "animal on the road" 🐕